 With program approval, students are allowed to count no more than 15 credits of coursework numbered 300 or above taken as a UW–Madison special student.
-Coursework earned five or more years prior to admission to a Master’s degree is not allowed to satisfy requirements.
+Coursework earned ten or more years prior to admission to a doctoral degree is not allowed to satisfy requirements.

 A semester GPA below 3.0 or an incomplete grade (I) will result in the student being placed on academic probation.
 If a semester GPA of 3.0 is not attained or the Incomplete grade is not cleared during the subsequent semester of full- time enrollment, the student may be dismissed from the program or allowed to continue for 1 additional semester based on advisor appeal to the Graduate School.

 All students are required to have an advisor.
 Students must create a certification committee (advisor plus four additional faculty members) by the end of their first year.
 After passing their preliminary examination, students are required to conduct a progress report meeting with their certification committee each year.
 Failure to do so may result in a hold being placed on the student’s registration.

 CREDITS PER TERM ALLOWED

 All doctoral students must pass their preliminary examination by the end of their second year (August 31).
 Under special circumstances, a one-semester extension may be granted when justified in writing by the student and advisor.